-Mr. Chairman, members, my name is Dan Wedderburn.
-I chair the Government Reform Committee of DC For Democracy.
-DC For Democracy (DC4D) is a leading non-aligned progressive organization in the District with over 500 members.
+Mr. Chairman, members, I am Dan Wedderburn, Chair of DC For Democracy’s Government Reform Committee.
+DC For Democracy (DC4D) is a leading non-aligned progressive group in the District with hundreds of members.